anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

      -
    * - `7.9.11`
      - sec.bld.001
      - SAST -Static Application Security Testing **should** be applied during the Continuous Build, Integration and Testing stage triggered by Build and Integrate trigger.
 Example: open source OWASP range of tools.
      -
    * - `7.9.11`
      - sec.bld.002
      - SCA - Software Composition Analysis **should** be applied during the Continuous Build, Integration and Testing stage triggered by Build and Integrate trigger.
 Example: open source OWASP range of tools.
      -
    * - `7.9.11`
      - sec.bld.003
      - Image Scan **must** be applied during the Continuous Build, Integration and Testing stage triggered by Package trigger.
 Example: A push of a container image to a container registry may trigger a vulnerability scan before the image becomes available in the registry.
      -
    * - `7.9.11`
      - sec.bld.004
      - DAST - Dynamic Application Security Testing **should** be applied during the Continuous Build, Integration and Testing stage triggered by Stage & Test trigger.
 Security testing that analyses a running application by exercising application functionality and detecting vulnerabilities based on application behaviour and response.
         Example: OWASP ZAP.
      -
    * - `7.9.11`
      - sec.bld.005
      - Fuzzing **should** be applied during the Continuous Build, Integration and testing stage triggered by Stage & Test trigger.
 Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 Example: GitLab Open Sources Protocol Fuzzer Community Edition.
      -
    * - `7.9.11`
      - sec.bld.006
      - IAST - Interactive Application Security Testing **should** be applied during the Continuous Build, Integration and Testing stage triggered by Stage & Test trigger.
 Software component deployed with an application that assesses application behaviour and detects presence of vulnerabilities on an application being exercised in realistic testing scenarios.
 Example: Contrast Community Edition.
      -
    * - `7.9.12`
      - sec.del.001
      - Image Scan **must** be applied during the Continuous Delivery and Deployment stage triggered by Publish to Artifact and Image Repository trigger.
 Example: GitLab uses the open-source Clair engine for container image scanning.
      -
    * - `7.9.12`
      - sec.del.002
      - Code Signing **must** be applied during the Continuous Delivery and Deployment stage triggered by Publish to Artifact and Image Repository trigger.
-Code Signing provides authentication to assure that downloaded files are form the publisher named on the certificate.
+Code Signing provides authentication to assure that downloaded files are from the publisher named on the certificate.
      -
    * - `7.9.12`
      - sec.del.003
      - Artifact and Image Repository Scan **should** be continuously applied during the Continuous Delivery and Deployment stage.
 Example: GitLab uses the open source Clair engine for container scanning.
      -
    * - `7.9.12`
      - sec.del.004
      - Component Vulnerability Scan **must** be applied during the Continuous Delivery and Deployment stage triggered by Instantiate Infrastructure trigger.
 The vulnerability scanning system is deployed on the cloud platform to detect security vulnerabilities of specified components through scanning and to provide timely security protection.
 Example: OWASP Zed Attack Proxy (ZAP).
      -
    * - `7.9.13`
      - sec.run.001
      - Component Vulnerability Monitoring **must** be continuously applied during the Runtime Defence and Monitoring stage and remediation actions **must** be applied for high severity rated vulnerabilities.
         Security technology that monitors components like virtual servers and assesses data, applications, and infrastructure for security risks.
      -
    * - `7.9.13`
      - sec.run.002
      - RASP - Runtime Application Self- Protection **should** be continuously applied during the Runtime Defence and Monitoring stage.
 Security technology deployed within the target application in production for detecting, alerting, and blocking attacks.
      -
    * - `7.9.13`
      - sec.run.003
      - Application testing and Fuzzing **should** be continuously applied during the Runtime Defence and Monitoring stage.
 Fuzzing or fuzz testing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
         Example: GitLab Open Sources Protocol Fuzzer Community Edition.
      -
    * - `7.9.13`
      - sec.run.004